Anshumaan-Chauhan02/CheMapBERT/README.md

 ## Notes
   * Will use the SPARQLWrapper library to query DBPedia programmatically without the need to download it to our local system. ❎
   * As DBPedia is not efficient for the filtering out useful information regarding a label that could help the model.
 Therefore we will be shifting to scaring the data off the net using Beautiful Soup.
-Incidecoder will be used for this.
+Incidecoder will be used for this. :white_check_mark:

 ## Datasets
 ### Domain Specific (Pre-training)